Brownian excursion

-In probability theory a Brownian excursion process is a stochastic process that is closely related to a Wiener process (or Brownian motion).
+In probability theory a Brownian excursion process (BPE) is a stochastic process that is closely related to a Wiener process (or Brownian motion).
 Realisations of Brownian excursion processes are essentially just realizations of a Wiener process selected to satisfy certain conditions.
 In particular, a Brownian excursion process is a Wiener process conditioned to be positive and to take the value 0 at time 1.
 Alternatively, it is a Brownian bridge process conditioned to be positive.
 BEPs are important because, among other reasons, they naturally arise as the limit process of a number of conditional functional central limit theorems.

-Definition
+Constructions

 A Brownian excursion process, $e$, is a Wiener process (or Brownian motion) conditioned to be positive and to take the value 0 at time 1.
 Alternatively, it is a Brownian bridge process conditioned to be positive.
+Although note that, since the probability for an unrestricted Brownian bridge to be positive is zero, the conditioning requires care.

 Another representation of a Brownian excursion $e$ in terms of a Brownian motion process W (due to Paul Lévy and noted by Kiyosi Itô and Henry P. McKean, Jr.)

 is in terms of the last time $\tau_{-}$ that W hits zero before time 1 and the first time $\tau_{+}$ that Brownian motion $W$ hits zero after time 1:

+where the square root is due to the square root self-similarity of Wiener process.
+That is, $\sqrt a W_{t/a}$ is a Wiener process for any fixed constant $a > 0$.